kknudson15/Udacity_DeepLearning_ND/README.md

 # Udacity_DeepLearning_ND
 This Repository Contains my work going through the Deep Learning NanoDegree and any related materials that I completed in route to completing the NanoDegree.
+There are 5 main projects in the program and many smaller mini projects, with some of that work being represented in this repository.

 ## **Main Projects in the NanoDegree are:**
   1. [My first Neural Network](#project-1-my-first-neural-network)